peteroupc/peteroupc.github.io/randomfunc.md

 <small><sup id=Note36>(36)</sup> The NVIDIA white paper "[**Floating Point and IEEE 754 Compliance for NVIDIA GPUs**](https://docs.nvidia.com/cuda/floating-point/)" discusses issues with non-integer numbers in much more detail.</small>

-<small><sup id=Note37>(37)</sup> There are generally two ways to improve the repeatability of the methods given in this section.
+<small><sup id=Note37>(37)</sup> However, there are generally two ways to improve the repeatability of the methods given in this section.
 One is to represent real numbers using data types and operations that are accurate within rounding error, such as the arithmetic operations of .NET's `System.Decimal`, a fixed-precision `BigDecimal` in Java or `Decimal` in Python, or a software emulation of IEEE 754 `binary64` or `binary32`.
 Using these data types, though, can reduce performance.
 (Note that C's and C++'s `float` and `double` are not necessarily IEEE 754 numbers.)
-The second way is to avoid doing operations on three or more numbers without grouping (e.g., avoid code like `num1 + num2 + num3` in favor of `(num1 + num2) + num3`), to avoid subtle repeatability problems when the code is run in parallel.</small>
+The second way is to avoid doing operations on three or more numbers without grouping them in a predictable way (e.g., avoid code like `num1 + num2 + num3` in favor of `(num1 + num2) + num3`), to avoid subtle repeatability problems when the code is run in parallel.</small>

 <a id=Appendix></a>
 ## Appendix